Showing posts with label trails. Show all posts

 Wall of faces

-We thanked Tom and began our journey to Rock Springs were we went in search of different species of birds.
+We thanked Tom and began our journey to Rock Springs, where we searched for different bird species.

 Tiny Jewels of the air